What is Zero-Party Data (and why you need it)

 However, these companies are being forced to figure out alternatives, as third-party cookies will be just about extinct by 2022.
-Click here to learn more about why this is happening, and here to see the main proposals of what will replace third-party cookies.

 Then there is Zero-Party Data.
 This is a relatively new concept in the digital world, although it has been practiced since time immemorial in traditional retail: it is basically getting customer data straight from the source in a transparent and direct way, free of tracking technologies or intermediaries.